0xA2/0xA2.github.io/_posts/2020-03-30-Merkle-Hellman-Knapsack-and-LLL.markdown

          [0 -2  1 -1 -1  1  1 -1  0]
 </pre>

-<p>Notice how the first eight entries of the first column of the resulting matrix are thr precise message Bob encrypted: "01100001" (which is binary for "a").
+<p>Notice how the first eight entries of the first column of the resulting matrix form the precise message Bob encrypted: "01100001" (which is binary for "a").
 Thus the attacker has recovered the original plaintext using nothing but public information.</p>

 <p>The LLL algorithm:</p>
 <pre><h4>